Wafayi

 Wafaei or Wefayî, (وەفایی; 1844-1902), was a Kurdish poet.
-His real name was Abdorrahim.
+His real name was Abdurrehîm.
 He was born in Mahabad in present-day north-western Iran.
 He finished religious studies in Mahabad and became a cleric, and a teacher in the local school.
 He moved to Sulaimaniya in 1900 and stayed there for a while.
 He travelled to Mecca three times, the last one in 1902.
 He was accompanied by the Kurdish poet Piramerd.
-During his last pilgrimage, he became ill and died in the region between Iraq and Syria.
+During his last pilgrimage, he became ill and died in Medina.

+Life

+Limited historical information is available about Wafayi’s life.
+He lived during the late Ottoman period and belonged to the intellectual and literary environment of Kurdish-speaking regions where classical poetry and Sufi traditions were influential.
+His education is believed to have included religious and literary studies common among scholars and poets of the period.

+Wafayi became known for composing poetry in Sorani Kurdish using forms influenced by classical Persian and Kurdish literary traditions.
+His works circulated among Kurdish readers and later became part of Kurdish oral and musical culture.

 Works

 He followed the classical rules of poetry in terms of rhyme and rhythm.
 He wrote most of his poems in the forms of Ghazal and Qasidah.
 The content of his poems are about Love and Nature.
 In some of his poems, he also mentions sufism.
 He was instrumental in introducing the Sulaimaniya sorani school of poetry (in particular Nalî's poetry) to the Kurds of Mukriyan region and western Iran.
 Wafayi was a disciple of Sheikh Ubeydullah and has written multiple poems for him.